brightbox/puppet-git-receiver/README.md

 If you'd prefer not to use the Ubuntu package, just install the script in your git repository named `.git/hooks/update`.
-Ensure the user the script will run as has permission to run `puppet` using sudo.
+Ensure the user the script will run as has permission to run `puppet` using sudo with environment variables.
+Something like this in `sudoers` should do the
+trick:

+    puppet-git	ALL=NOPASSWD: SETENV:/usr/bin/puppet

-You obviously need git and puppet installed, but also sudo, find, tar and xargs.
+You obviously need git and puppet installed, but also bash, sudo, find, tar and xargs.

 ## Configuration